 You may even reinstate earlier tactics, such as contextual advertising.
 While third-party data allows you to display ads in front of people who match specific user profiles, contextual advertising enables you to distribute PPC ads on websites that rank for similar keywords as your ad.

 Finally, to protect your business against future governance or monopoly-related restrictions, work on developing basic techniques for reaching your consumers even without cookies, hyper-targeted adverts, or massive volumes of data.
-This will make you less vulnerable to technology, even if you have access to cutting-edge tracking software.
+This will make you less vulnerable to technology, even if you have access to innovative tracking software.

 You can optimize your ad campaigns without depending on third-party cookies to achieve marketing success if you follow the guidelines given above.